fret/cytoscape/README.md

 # Cytoscape 3 Project Structure
-Cytoscape 3 currently consists of the following sub-projects:
+Cytoscape 3 currently consists of the following subprojects:

-* API
+* api
-* Impl
+* impl
-* Support
+* support
-* GUI-Distribution
+* gui-distribution
-* Headless-Distribution
+* headless-distribution
-* APP-Developer
+* app-developer
-* Samples
+* samples

-If you just want to build the Desktop version of Cytoscape 3, you just need to clone and build *GUI-Distribution* subproject.
+If you just want to build the Desktop version of Cytoscape 3, you just need to clone and build *gui-distribution* subproject.

 # How to build Cytoscape 3

-## Requirments
+## Requirements

 You need the following software packages to build Cytoscape 3: